PranavBilurkar/MovieCollectionAPI/README.md

 9. **Code Documentation**: Emphasized code documentation for better understanding and collaboration among developers.

+10. **Monolithic Architecture**: As a single, cohesive unit; developing, testing, and deploying is generally more straightforward.
+Easier to debug and can be efficient for small to medium-sized applications with low complexity.

 These choices contribute to a robust, secure, and maintainable MovieCollectionAPI, providing an efficient user experience and smooth movie data handling.

 ## Other Information